klaytn/klaytn-dex-frontend/CONTRIBUTING.md

 * Tests Must not be Random

     Inputs for tests should not be generated randomly.
-Accounts used to create test contracts are an exception, those can be random.
+Accounts used to create test wallets are an exception, those can be random.
 Also, the type and structure of outputs should be checked.

 ## Contributor License Agreement (CLA)